ADVICE & TALKS

 Ben also only employs local people and more importantly does apprenticeship schemes with local horticultural colleges and goes into floristry colleges to give his ‘British Flowers Rock’ Talks

 Next to being a fulltime grower, Ben is an avid campaigner for British Flowers and takes any opportunity he can to spread the word that British Flowers Rock!

-Ben won the Grower Award in 2019!
+Ben won the Grower Award in 2019 and 2022!
 And won the Gold Sussex Environmental award in 2020

 Ben donated his blooms to St Richards Hospital and West Sussex care homes during the COVID 19 lockdowns.